Pilot67/best-readme-generator/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage
+Here is a link to a [video tutorial](https://drive.google.com/file/d/1lSaWnZvBpnXq46RdcfNrUFZ87hZqYJsS/view?usp=sharing)

 To start the software, enter 'node index.js' from the terminal.
 You will be prompted for the following items